 The assessment at the end of students' first year in the program will flag any issues students may be having that has to do with their practical understanding of the field, and in the second year, to determine whether students have earned their degree.
-Students will be expected to complete each required course with a C or better, have an overall GPA of at least 2.75, and have a "final portfolio" rated as satisfactory by a faculty member, to receive the degree of Master of Science in Game Development: Design.
+Students will be expected to complete each required course with a C or better, have an overall GPA of at least 2.75, and have a "final portfolio" rated as satisfactory by a faculty member in their area of concentration, to receive the degree of Master of Science in Game Development: Production.